Skip to main content

 • Are there certain times of the year when your materials and products are purchased more frequently?

-• Takeaway: Make sure that content about the chemicals you are selling clearly showcases the features that make your materials and ingredients unique.
-Focus on content on your website as well as content on popular search engines.
-Also, ensure that your marketing and sales efforts align with any seasonality trends for your products.
+Takeaway – Showcase how the chemicals you are selling are unique.
+Focus on content on your website as well as on popular search engines.
+Also, align your marketing and sales efforts with any seasonality trends for your products.

-4. Identify and engage with potential customers that are actively researching your products.
+4. Identify and engage with potential customers who are actively researching your products

-• When someone engages with your technical data on ULprospector.com, you can receive their complete contact information through UL’s Connect.
-User contact information is verified and validated regularly to help you reach potential customers who are expressing interest in your products.
-Insights and qualified sales leads are sent to you in real time and can be accessed from any internet-connected device.
+When someone engages with your technical data on Prospector, you can receive their complete contact information through UL Solutions Connect.
+We verify and validate user contact information regularly to help you reach potential customers who express interest in your products.
+Receive insights and qualified sales leads in real time and access them from any internet-connected device.

 It is essential to get in front of decision makers when selling chemicals, and it is equally important to understand their needs and buying journey.
 By knowing how they are researching and selecting materials, you can invest in resources to create new chemical sales opportunities.